hfogelberg/fily/README.md

-# Go File upload
+# Fily

-Demo app of file uploads in Golang
+Wrapper package to handle file uploads and image resizing in Go.